GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Variant Weapons/Melee Variants.md

 **Dandpatta**, $190, 3.5 lb
 Longsword
-Once used by the Kagaldine cavalry as a slashing weapon, it has been largely abandoned.
+Once used by the Kagaladine cavalry as a slashing weapon, it has been largely abandoned.
 A shorter version of it has been adopted by infantry.
 Range is increased to unarmed attack range + 1 yard.
 Proper cavalry weapon.
 Attacks made against a foe within half range suffer a -1 penalty.

 **Dire Flail**, $240, 4.5 lb
 Flail
 More of a status symbol used by commanders in the Kagaladine Military, the dire flail has multiple heads on it.
-The bonus to Beats and Parries (including those made against the the weapon) are increased to +3.
+The bonus to Beats and Parries (including those made against the weapon) are increased to +3.
 Each attack made by the dire flail is treated as two club attacks.
 Anything which would affect one attack, effects the other.

 **Greatflail**, $250, 4.5 lb.
 Flail